 Pocket Mice & Kangaroo Rats

 Pocket mice and kangaroo rats are not related to rats or mice.
-Instead, they belong to a different rodent family called Heteromyidae
+Instead, they belong to a different rodent family called Heteromyidae.

 Pocket Mice